 - A threat is an expression of intent to do harm or act out violently against someone or something.
 Threats may be verbal, written, drawn, posted on the internet or made by gesture.
 Threats are taken seriously, investigated and responded to.

 - All threat making behavior by a student will be reported to the school administrator who will organize the response which may involve the RCMP, Ministry of Children and Families, SD 83 Central Office and others.

-Smoking And The Use of Tobacco And Vapour Products
+Smoking and The Use of Tobacco and Vaping Products

 Consequences for Student Breaches of the SMS Code of Conduct

 S.O.A.R is a cornerstone of our beliefs at SMS.
 Behaviour that is, in any way, disrespectful or unsafe will trigger the progressive discipline process.